Bhagawat8/chemical-composition-extractor/README.md

 ### What This Pipeline Does

-1. Takes any material certificate PDF as input
+1. Takes any PDF file as input
 2. Converts PDF pages to high-resolution images (400 DPI)
 3. Automatically corrects image orientation using Tesseract OSD
-4. Runs DeepSeek-OCR to extract text with structure preserved
+4. Runs DeepSeek-OCR on each images individually to extract text with structure preserved
+5. Merged the OCR extracted text of all images.
-5. Parses the OCR output to identify chemical composition tables
+6. Parses the OCR output to identify chemical composition tables
-6. Handles German number formats (comma as decimal separator)
+7. Handles German number formats (comma as decimal separator) and other irregularity
-7. Distinguishes between requirement values and actual test results
+8. Distinguishes between requirement values and actual test results
-8. Exports clean CSV with element data and certificate metadata
+9. Exports clean CSV with element data and PDF's metadata

 ### Key Technical Decisions